-UX Café is a weekly pop-up café in the Library, where we exchange coffee and snacks in return for your input on some specific feature or process here at the TTU Libraries.
-UX Café is a popular idea we borrowed from colleagues at the University of Arizona Libraries, the University of Houston Libraries and from Penn State University Libraries.
+UX Café is a weekly pop-up café in the Library, where we exchange bottled drinks and snacks in return for your input on some specific service or resource here at the TTU Libraries.
+UX Café is a popular idea we borrowed from colleagues at the University of Arizona Libraries, the University of Houston Libraries, and from Penn State University Libraries.

-We value your input every week—without it, we are simply guessing at what is working well and what is not!
+We value your input—without it, we are simply guessing at what is working well and what is not!

-Currently testing via remote only sessions.
-Please volunteer to be a testing participant.
+Currently conducting feedback seesions both in-person and remotely.
+Please volunteer to be a participant.
 Incentives vary.